bkunsberg/critical_contours/README.md

 %Project%
 Matlab Code to Generate Random Shaded, Depth, Slant Images and associated Critical Contours

 Code is written and maintained by Ben Kunsberg.
 The mex components were written by Shivam Nadimpalli.
 The 3D potato shape generation was written by Steve Cholowiak.

 This code generates:
 1. A collection of shaded images of randomly generated 'potato' shapes.
-2. True depth and slant images.
+2. True depth and slant (slant is related to the projection of surface normal onto view vector) images.
 3. Critical contours from images.
+The extremal curves computation is done via Fast Combinatorial Vector Field Topology (Reininghaus 2011).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %Getting Started%

 This code may run out of the box (e.g. on a Mac 10.13.6) or you may need to mex the 'run_fast_CVFT.cpp' file.
-I think it requires gcc 4.9 or greater and the LEMON graph library.
-You can do that by either
+It requires gcc 4.9 or greater and the LEMON graph library.

-'mex fast_CVFT_mat.cpp', 'mex fast_CVFT_mat.cpp -I/usr/local/include/'  You may need to replace '-I/usr/local/include/' with the location of LEMON library.
-I have included a copy of the Lemon library in  ./cvft folder
+I have included a copy of the most recent Lemon library (as of 5/18) in  the ./cvft folder.
+If you use that, you must unzip 'cvft/lemon' first.
+Then either run 'mex fast_CVFT_mat.cpp' or run " 'mex fast_CVFT_mat.cpp -'location_of_lemon_library_here' ".

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%